Ferdi0412/traffic-signal-control/README.md

 conda activate traffic
 pip install -r requirements.txt

-## OPTION 2) If you don't have conde environment, or last step failed, use one of the following
+## OPTION 2) If you don't have conda environment, or last step failed, use one of the following
 # A)
 sudo apt-get install sumo sumo-tools sumo-doc conda env create -f environment.yml